Using sudo program, we can elevate the ability of a normal user to run administrative tasks, without giving away the

 User senthil is not allowed to run sudo on fedora.

-As you can see, the user "senthil" is not yet allowed to run sudo.
+As you can see, the user "senthil" is not yet allowed to run sudo command yet.
 Let us go ahead and give him sudo access in the following steps.

 2. Grant Sudo Privileges To Users In Fedora